What is a Compensation and Benefits Manager?

 In 2016, there was an estimated number of 15,800 jobs in the United States for Compensation and Benefits Manager.
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Compensation and Benefits Manager by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Benefits Manager are Utah, Washington, and Arkansas.
 Watch out if you plan on working in Rhode Island, North Dakota, or New Mexico.
 These states have the worst job growth for this type of profession.